 11. Why do you not certify all machines?

 The Bank can only test example models of machines brought to us by manufacturers.
-Certification in itself implies a guarantee that a machine in use will always perform as the tested example.
+Certification in itself does not imply a guarantee that a machine in use will always perform as the tested example.
 The Bank does not have any control over the way that machines in use are set up or serviced, and therefore we could not certify that all machines in use will always perform as the tested example.

 12. Can I stick the Bank logo on my machine if it passes the test?